SwedbankPay/developer.swedbankpay.com/checkout-v3/payments-only/introduction.md

 **Payments Only** is where you get to be in charge of everything.
 You handle the consumer verification with a strong customer authentication, collect the consumer information needed to calculate shipping costs, and store the information yourself.
-We provide you with our full range of payment methods.
+We provide you with our full range of payment instruments.

 There are two ways of integrating the **Payments Only** implementation.
 **Redirect** and **Seamless View**.